parrt/msds501/labs/hello.md

 ## Jupyter notebooks (via Jupyter Lab)

 Now, we're going to do the exact same thing except using the Jupyter Lab browser-based environment.
-Launch Jupyter from the command line (and not by double-clicking on something from the Anaconda GUI):
+Launch Jupyter from the command line (and NOT by double-clicking on something from the Anaconda GUI):

 ```bash
 $ jupyter lab